Service Detail

 Delivery Process

-- Turnover and closeout by building cluster
+- Turnover and closeout by building cluster with concrete documentation package for each phase

 The process is intentionally milestone-driven so the project stays readable for ownership and subcontractors alike.
 When the next step is obvious, it becomes much easier to protect the schedule and avoid avoidable rework.